-1 Character

 7 Change

-5 Protection

-8.2 There is a strong relationship between the built elements of Hawkhurst parish and its landscape setting.
+There is a strong relationship between the built elements of Hawkhurst parish and its landscape setting.
 At various points in and around the village, there are clear lines of sight out to open countryside and back again from open countryside towards the village.
-These are typical High Weald landscape views.

-8.3 This experience is enhanced through the elevated location of Highgate, sitting on a topographical ridge, running in an east-west direction.
+This experience is enhanced through the elevated location of Highgate, sitting on a topographical ridge, running in an east-west direction.
 This locally distinctive context provides a sense of identity and a particular character to Hawkhurst.
+The neighbourhood plan provides protection to the open land that allows for these viewing experiences.